django-fluent/django-fluent-comments/README.rst

 * Comment moderation, with optional Akismet_ integration and auto-closing after N days.
 * E-mail notification to the site managers of new comments.
 * Optional threaded comments support via django-threadedcomments_.
-* Optional reCAPTCHA2 support via django-nocaptcha-recaptcha_.
+* Optional reCAPTCHA2 support via django-recaptcha_ or django-nocaptcha-recaptcha_.
 * Optional simple captcha support via django-simple-captcha_.

 The application is designed to be plug&play;